rattaroaz/DKSKOfficial/readme.md

 Download to pdf and excel only for the viewed items, with option to download paid or unpaid.

 Payroll:
-	list of contractors, date of jobs, invoice for total amount, amount paid to contractor, and material costs
+	List of contractors, start date of jobs, invoice for total amount, amount paid to contractor, and material costs Needs to add at least Start Date to look up jobs.
+If End Date is chosen, list all jobs with Start Date between the two dates.
-	*** remainder is profit?  how to determine this?

-Add Contacts:
+Contacts:
  	Supervisor has Managers who work underneath them, so one Supervisor can have multiple Managers.
-	All Companies and Properties have either a Supervisor, Manager, or both.
+	All Companies AND Properties have either a Supervisor, Manager, or both.
-	Company option does not have Supervisor or Manager, since they might not be known at the time of obtaining company.
-	When hover over any name, tooltip should show selectable phone, email information.
+	When hover over any name of a person, tooltip should show selectable phone, email information.
 	Adding Properties to Supervisor and Manager is optional at the time of creation.

-Edit/View Contacts:
-	Add Company, Property, Supervisor, Manager, Contractors into database Edit and View Company, Property, Supervisor, Manager, Contractors Supervisor has Managers who work underneath them, so one Supervisor can have multiple Managers.
-	All Companies and Properties have either a Supervisor, Manager, or both.
-	Company option does not have Supervisor or Manager, since they might not be known at the time of obtaining company.
-	When hover over any name anywhere in the app, tooltip should show selectable phone, email information.
-	Adding Properties to Supervisor and Manager is optional at the time of creation.

-	Company radio button -> drop down of companies in database when drop down selected, list of properties all show up belonging to the company choice to add property.
+	Company radio button -> drop down of companies in database When drop down selected, Company information is listed in editable form.
+			List of properties all show up belonging to the company Choice to add property.
+		Drop down for Company is not editable.
+		Add Company button opens up Company information which is blank.
-		when clicking on a listed property to choose it, the property choices appear in editable section, but prepopulated with existing values. submit saves work.  cancel goes to the company drop down. revert reverses last change made
+		When clicking on a listed property to choose it, the property choices appear in editable section, but prepopulated with existing values.
+See Property section Add Property button allows addition of the property to the Company.
+		Submit saves work.
+Cancel goes to the company drop down.
+Revert reverses last 5 changes made If user clicks away and then returns, page should be unchanged from previous view

-	Property radio button -> type in PropertyName or Address and autocompletes list of choices Add new property is the same as Add Contacts section for adding property When selected property, the property choices appear in editable section, but prepopulated with existing values. submit saves work.  cancel goes to the company drop down. revert reverses last change made
+	Property radio button -> type in PropertyName or Address and autocompletes list of choices Upon choosing PropertyName, property information is listed and editable.
+		Add new property has the same information options, but blank.
+		Submit saves work.
+Cancel goes to the company drop down.
+Revert reverses last 5 changes made If user clicks away and then returns, page should be unchanged from previous view

-	Contractor radio button -> drop down list of contractors if contractor is selected, editable inputs
+	Contractor radio button -> drop down list of contractors If contractor is selected, editable inputs
-		Add Contractor will list empty editable inputs Submit, cancel, revert
+		Add Contractor will list empty editable inputs Submit saves work.
+Cancel goes to the company drop down.
+Revert reverses last 5 changes made If user clicks away and then returns, page should be unchanged from previous view

-	Supervisor radio button -> drop down list of contractor if supervisor is selected, editable inputs.
+	Supervisor radio button -> drop down list of Supervisor If supervisor is selected, editable inputs appear.
-			list of managers and existing properties.  if click on manager or property, opens up the manager or the property component in same location
+			List of managers and existing properties.
+If click on manager or property, opens up the manager or the property component in same location to edit the manager or property Can also delete managers and properties
-		Add Supervisor will list empty editable inputs can add managers and properties
+		Add Supervisor will list empty editable inputs and blank the drop down value.
-		Submit, cancel, revert
+			Can add managers and properties
+		Add Manager and Add Property wil show text box to type in Manager or Property from database.
+Autocomplete and can choose multiple Managers or Properties.
+		Submit saves work.
+Cancel goes to the company drop down.
+Revert reverses last 5 changes made If user clicks away and then returns, page should be unchanged from previous view

-	Manager radio button -> same behavior as supervisor
+	Manager radio button -> drop down list of Manager
+		If Manager is selected, editable inputs appear.
+			List of Supervisor, if any, and properties.
+If click on Supervisor or Property, opens up the Supervisor or Property component in same location to edit the Supervisor or Property
+		Add Manager will list empty editable inputs and blank the drop down value.
+			Can Add Properties or Supervisor.
+			Will only have 1 Supervisor.
+		Add Supervisor and Add Property wil show text box to type in Supervisor or Property from database.
+Autocomplete and can choose 1 Supervisor or multiple Properties.
+		Submit saves work.
+Cancel goes to the company drop down.
+Revert reverses last 5 changes made

 Contractor Jobs:
-	list of jobs on the day selected.
+	List of jobs on the day selected.
 	Can be past, present, and future.
 Future will be pending jobs.